jordanshivers/jordanshivers.github.io/research.md

 # **Research interests**

-*Click each image/animation to see the full resolution version.*

 <p style="text-align: justify">
-I use simulations and theory to explore the viscoelastic behavior of disordered materials, with a focus on biopolymer networks.</p>
+In my graduate work, I've used coarse-grained simulations and ideas from soft matter physics and statistical mechanics to explore aspects of the viscoelastic behavior of disordered materials, with a focus on biopolymer networks.</p>

 ## **Strain stiffening in biopolymer networks**